kpalang/mirth-transmissionmode-cube30touch/README.md

 ## Usage
 1. Set Source Connector inbound datatype to `XML`
 1. Set Source Connector Type to `TCP Listener`
-1. Set transmission mode to `Cube30Touch Transmission Mode`
+1. Set transmission mode to `Cube30Touch`
 1. Set TCP Listener data type to `Text` with default encoding.
 UTF-8 should be fine.

 ---